-You are going to love this salad!
-Naturally gluten-free and vegan, it is a simple green salad that pairs with just about anything— making a basic meal special.
-Plus it includes a healthier take on candied walnuts that you are going to love!
+You are going to Fall for this salad!
+Naturally gluten-free and vegan, it is a simple green salad that pairs with just about everything- making a basic meal special.
+Plus it includes a healthier take on candied walnuts that are out of this world!

 Green Salad with Candied Walnuts + Fresh Pears